 All-foam beds like the Endy Mattress often excel at motion isolation.
 Other mattress types – such as latex, innerspring, and hybrid – have components that make their surfaces feel much more responsive, and this can lead to more motion transfer (and sleep disruptions) for co-sleepers.

 Our testers noticed some off-gassing odor when unboxing the Endy Mattress.
-However, these smells had mostly dissipated when they re-evaluated the mattress a few days later.
-Very few owners report bothersome smells after the first few days, as well.
+However, these smells had dissipated when they re-evaluated the mattress a few days later.
+This is typical of an all-foam mattress.

 To evaluate the Endy Mattress for pressure relief, our testers took turns lying on a sensory pad that tracks pressure build-up in the shoulders, hips, and other sensitive areas.
 The testers also switched positions to see if the pressure increased or decreased when lying on their sides, back, or stomach.

 Throughout these tests, the Endy Mattress demonstrated very good pressure relief for sleepers weighing 230 pounds or less.
 The comfort layer conforms closely enough to align the spine and reduce pressure for side sleepers without sacrificing even support for back and stomach sleepers.
 That said, heavier individuals may sink a bit too deeply into the mattress and experience added pressure as a result.

 The Endy Mattress has a comfort layer of low-density, open-cell polyfoam.
 This material is fairly breathable compared to higher-density foams, particularly memory foam.
 However, the bed still absorbs a fair amount of body heat from sleepers due to its all-foam construction.
 This may cause some sleepers to feel uncomfortably warm, especially if they naturally run hot.